perchlabs/webird/README.md

 3. Create the dist environment: `./dev/webird.php build`
 4. Visit https://dist.webird.io

-At this point you may use Poedit to open any .po file in `./app/locale`.
-Click *Update* to extract all of the gettext strings from the final `./dist` build.

 #### Configure final dist environment:

 **Warning**: At this point it will be assumed that you are inside of the portable `dist` directory wherever it is now located (or named).